Mustafa-S98/Music_Library/README.md

 The rating of artist is average of the ratings over his / her songs, it is read only (as it is based on the ratings on his / her songs) and is displayed besides their name on homepage.

-There is also session management and session recording features.

-Also there is functionality of data science and data visualisation.

 ## Features :